plone/guillotina/docs/source/applications.md

 # Applications

-Applications are used to provide additional functionality to plone.server.
+Applications are used to provide additional functionality to guillotina.

 ## Community Addons